-- Best Overall: Bang & Olufsen Beoplay H9 (3rd Gen)
+Best overall: Bang & Olufsen Beoplay H9 (3rd Gen)

-Best Overall: Bang & Olufsen Beoplay H9 (3rd Gen)
+Bang & Olufsen Beoplay H9 (3rd Gen)

-It reduces the delay to a maximum of 40 milliseconds, which is short enough to ensure there is no gap between what you see and hear.
+It reduces the delay to a maximum of 40 milliseconds, which is short enough to ensure no gap between what you see and hear.
 Despite supporting the Low Latency aspect of the codec, these Beoplay H9 headphones don't use aptX HD or aptx Adaptive, so when latency isn't a concern, it sticks to the standard aptX codec, which isn't as good as the HD variety.
 Adaptive will automatically toggle between aptX and aptX HD, depending on the connection, which is why it's not here.
 Naturally, all of this depends on whether the device you're using also supports aptX and aptX LL, so compatibility does have to swing both ways.

 It helps that the headphones also offer great audio quality and active noise cancelation (ANC).
 With the former, the soundstage is balanced and resonant, whereas the latter is convenient, even if it isn't quite on par with the best the industry has to offer.
 Google Assistant integration is fine, giving you access to the voice assistant whenever you need it.
 The headphones' connectivity consistency is a boon throughout for the simple fact you don't have to worry about dropouts or bad connections.
 The onboard controls, however, are more finicky because they may require repeated touching.

 Battery life is rated at 25 hours, though the headphones will annoy you enough to beep when juice gets low.
-The Bang & Olufsen app handles setup, while also including access to features included in the headphones.
+The Bang & Olufsen app handles setup while also including access to features included in the headphones.

-Best Value: Avantree Aria Pro
+Best value: Avantree Aria Pro

 The balance throughout these headphones is emblematic of how careful they are not to skew too far one way or the other.
 Bass is solid without feeling overpowered, putting them into neutral territory.
 The ANC feature has no chance of matching what higher-end headphones can produce, but the fact that it's there is a nice benefit for something in this range.

-Supporting aptX Low Latency (as well as aptX HD) is somewhat of a surprise, but it makes sense when you factor in the boom mic, which ensures video calls are in sync.
+Supporting aptX Low Latency (and aptX HD) is somewhat of a surprise, but it makes sense when you factor in the boom mic, which ensures video calls are in sync.
 Unfortunately, that support doesn't extend to AAC.
 The headphones also have built-in microphones, except the boom mic is a considerable upgrade.
 Battery life is good at up to 24 hours, though not exceptional, and the overall plastic-heavy build quality won't feel all that premium.

-Best Versatlity: Sennheiser Momentum Wireless 3
+Best versatlity: Sennheiser Momentum Wireless 3

 None of that would matter if they didn't sound good, but that's not a problem here.
 Known for balanced fidelity, Sennheiser stays consistent with a signature soundstage that works with anything you listen to.
 That includes watching movies, shows, and podcasts, where voices and music need to sync without delay.